 David J. Kilcullen was appointed to Thesigers's board of directors in early 2016, after providing the company's clients with consultative research, training services and developmental support for several years.
 He is widely recognised for his intellectual and working contributions to major issues in international affairs, bringing a unique capacity for clarity and innovation in difficult places.

 A former soldier and diplomat, David served 24 years as an infantry officer in the Australian Army and then with the U.S. State Department, where he was chief strategist in the Counterterrorism Bureau, Senior Counterinsurgency Advisor to General David Petraeus in Iraq, and Senior Advisor for Counterinsurgency to U.S. Secretary of State Condoleezza Rice.
 Since leaving government in 2009 he has forged a successful career as a scholar, lecturer, consultant and business executive.
-He founded and remains Chairman of Caerus Global Solutions, a strategic research and design consultancy based in Washington D.C., as well as First Mile Geo, a geospatial technology start-up.
+He founded Caerus Global Solutions, a strategic research and design consultancy based in Washington D.C., as well as First Mile Geo, a geospatial technology firm.
 He has worked across Africa, Asia, the Middle East and elsewhere, advising institutions, governments, businesses, NGOs and local communities on complex humanitarian and security challenges.

 Impact and Recognition

 David has been awarded several civilian and military decorations of the United States and Australian governments, as well as numerous academic prizes and honors.
 In 2006 he was the subject of a full-length profile in the New Yorker magazine, and Foreign Policy Magazine named him one of its Top 100 Global Thinkers of 2009.
-He is a much sought-after contributor to print and broadcast media, and his highly influential writings, including three books, have received wide critical acclaim.
+He is a much sought-after contributor to print and broadcast media, and his highly influential writings, including four books, have received wide critical acclaim.

 David holds a PhD in political anthropology from the University of New South Wales, a Masters of Management from the University of Canberra, a Postgraduate Diploma in Indonesian from the Australian Defence Force School of Languages, and a Bachelor of Arts (Honours) in Politics and English from the Australian Defence Force Academy.
 He is a graduate of the Royal Military College, Duntroon and of the Australian Command and Staff College.